Hay fever: how to support it naturally

 • Impaired histamine breakdown due to low DAO enzyme activity

-If you want to reduce the frequency and severity of symptoms, here’s what I often recommend:
+If you want to reduce the frequency and severity of symptoms, here’s what I recommend:

 1. Load up on anti-inflammatory foods